blukatdevelopment/UnchainedWorldsOld/core_edition/spell_compendium.md

 Casting Speed: 1 action
 Distance: 30 feet
 Duration: Concentration, up to 1 minute
-You speak a command word to a creature, and it must succeed a wisdom saving throw or begin making confessions for the duration.
+You speak a command word to a creature that can understand you, and it must succeed a wisdom saving throw or begin making confessions for the duration.
+Each confession takes consumes an action.
 The creature must only state confessions that they feel genuine guilt about.
 ```

 ```